mdsenthavisouk/mdsenthavisouk-Michael_Senthavisouk_Deep_Learning/README.md

 ### Assignments

-* [A05 Arrival NLP Analysis](./DeepLearning-ITAI2376/Assignments/A05-Arrival-NLP-Analysis/) - Produced a written NLP-focused analysis connecting language theory to model limitations.
+* [A04 Analyzing Arrival Through the Lens of NLP](./DeepLearning-ITAI2376/Assignments/A04 Analyzing Arrival Through the Lens of NLP/) - Produced a written NLP-focused analysis connecting language theory to model limitations.

 ## Contact